lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/tucson-teststand/index.rst

 --------------------

 * Gather the branch for the configurations and version number for ``ts_ddsconfig``.
-* Uses the ``docker-compose-admin/tucson-teststand/update_repo`` script, which is checked out to the dco user home directory.
+* Uses the ``docker-compose-admin/tucson-teststand/update_repo`` script, which is linked into the dco user home directory.
 * Repos to update:
     * ``docker-compose-ops`` (love1, tel-hw1)
     * ``LOVE-integration-tools`` (love1)